magrimm/RPL_individual/README_Assignment4.txt

 The parameter structure allows the user to parse around the specific sets of parameters.
 With the help of rosparam the parameters can be easily saved in a .yaml file.
-The parameter implementation/parsing is done with the help of the header file structure in /<your-nethz-name>/object_recognition/include/parameter/ directory.
-The parameter_bag.h file represents the hightest level of parameter and contains structs with lower level of parameter as for example filter_bag.
-Within this eg filter_bag is again struct subset which contain the parameter of the specific eg filter.
-This parameter can be accessed in filter/<<>>.h .
+The parameter implementation/parsing is done with the help of the header file structure in /<your-nethz-name>/localization/include/parameter/ directory.
+The parameter_bag.h file represents the hightest level of parameter and may contain structs with lower level of parameter.

 2)
 The code itself is structured in a clear pattern.
 The main() initialises ros and the parameters.
-Furthermore, the subscription to the camera topic is done in which the callback function is called over and over again.
+Furthermore, the subscription to the map, odometry and laser scan topic is done in which the callback functions are called over and over again.
-The callback function is implemented in the class cloud_handling.
-A database of spin images of the .pcd files for the objects is created.
-In the callback itself all filters (class cloud_filter) are going to be appliedto the original pointcloud received by the camera.
-After resolution, passthrough and outlier filtering the segmentation takes place.
-The remaining poincloud has to be divided into different clusters if more than one object is to be seen.
-For this a euclidean cluster extraction (class cloud_segmentation) is applied.
-Each cluster of the scene is going to be compared now with the database of the objects.
-For that spin images are also being created for the scene.
-After all we receive a correspondance value between (-1,1) which represents the quality of fit.
-The objects can be compared now directly to the scene and the highest value above a certain threshold should represent now in theory the object.
-Finally, a visualization maker (class cloud_visualization) is displayed in a certain colour to indicate the recognised object.
+The callback functions are implemented in the class localization_processor.
+The map callback receives the map message and saves it as an object for later use of the data.
+Particles are created distributed over the map with different orientations.
+The second callback, the odometry, updates the control vector of the odometry.
+The odometry of the last period t-1 and the current period t are saved.
+Handling and communicating through signalers the callback odometry and the callback scan are always executed sequentially.
+In the callback scan first the motion update is calculated due to the difference in odometry from and noise.
+Afterwards the sensor update calculates for each particle a correlation value.
+This value represents how good the sight of the particle and the global position in the map are correlated.
+According to this weights the particles are going to be resampled in the next step.
+The resampling biases a convergence of the particles towards the particles with high weights.
+At the end the particles are visualized in RVIZ using geometry_msgs::PoseArray.

 V. Limitations
 -------------------------------

-A good finetuning of the tuning knobs is require to get a reasonable result.
-Also certain thresholds for eg an unknown object are limiting the precision of the process.
+A good finetuning of the tuning knobs is required to get a reasonable result.
+For the sensor update only the parameters alpha 1-4 need to be chosen properly which are also robot-specific.
-Furthermore, is it important to have good .pcd files of the object to build a reliable database of the objects.
+Those parameters highly influence the convergence behaviour of the particles.